Financial technology in India

-According to a report by Ernst & Young (EY), India is one of the largest and fastest growing FinTech ecosystems of the world.
-It stands second after China in terms of FinTech adoption index with an adoption rate of 87%.
-The overall estimation of the FinTech market in 2021 for India has come out to be $31 billion as mentioned in a report by BLinC Invest.
+According to a report by Ernst & Young (EY), India is one of the largest and fastest-growing FinTech ecosystems in the world.
+It stands second after China in terms of the FinTech adoption index with an adoption rate of 87%.
+The overall estimation of the FinTech market in 2021 for India has come out to be $50 billion as mentioned in a report by FIA Global.
+In 2024, India ranked third globally in FinTech sector funding.

 Rise of FinTech in India

-The number of startups in India have grown significantly over the past few years.
-The number of newly founded startups has increased from 733 in 2016-17 to over 14000 in 2021-22, making India the third largest startup ecosystem in the world after the US and China.
-Among them, around 6600 startups have been in the FinTech industry evaluating to a market value of US $31 billion in 2021.
+The number of startups in India has grown significantly over the past few years.
+The number of newly founded startups has increased from 733 in 2016–17 to over 14000 in 2021–22, making India the third largest startup ecosystem in the world after the US and China.
+Among them, around 6600 startups have been in the FinTech industry, evaluating a market value of US$31 billion in 2021.
 This rapid growth in the number of startups has been a result of a large talent pool, conducive regulations, and an increased venture capital flow in the past decade.
 An increased smartphone and internet penetration coupled with a demand for tailored services and superior customer experience by the public, has helped as well.

-Financial Technologies have received substantial funding from venture capital and private equity firms.
-A total of US $8 billion has been invested in FinTechs across around 1000 deals according to a Tracxn database obtained by Deloitte over a period starting 2015 to mid-2020.
-With another US $8 billion investment in 2021 alone, there has been an exponential rise in the funding.
-Majority of these deals have been in the digital payment sector and recently in alternative lending and InsurTech as well.
-Top investments include a PE investment of US $600 million in Pine Labs, and large VC funding rounds by BharatPe (US $395 million), Razorpay (US $375 million), and OfBusiness (US $325 million).
+Financial Technologies has received substantial funding from venture capital and private equity firms.
+A total of US$8 billion has been invested in FinTechs across around 1000 deals according to a Tracxn database obtained by Deloitte over a period starting 2015 to mid-2020.
+With another US$8 billion investment in 2021 alone, there has been an exponential rise in the funding.
+The majority of these deals have been in the digital payment sector and recently in alternative lending and InsurTech as well.
+Top investments include a PE investment of US$600 million in Pine Labs, and large VC funding rounds by BharatPe (US$395 million), Razorpay (US$375 million), and OfBusiness (US$325 million).